infinum/eightshift-docs/website/forms/addons/premium/computed-fields/settings.md

 _Fake fields_ allow you to test an FCL program by providing test input data in JSON format.
 They will not be used on any user-facing forms.

 :::note
-The code editor supports syntax highlighting, undos and indenting with tabs.
+The code editor supports syntax highlighting, undo and indenting with tabs.
 :::

 ![Computed Fields settings 3 screen](/img/forms/addon-computed-fields-settings3.webp)